SBB RABe 501

 The RABe 501, nicknamed Giruno, is a high-speed electric multiple unit train built by Stadler Rail of Switzerland for the Swiss Federal Railways (SBB).
-According to Stadler Rail, it is the world's first single-decker low-floor high-speed train.
+According to Stadler Rail, it was the world's first single-decker low-floor high-speed train.

-The trains are intended to replace the ETR610 trains on the trans-Alpine route between Milan (Italy) and Basel / Zürich, with eventually further connections with Germany and Austria.
+The trains are intended to replace the ETR610 trains on the trans-Alpine route between Milan (Italy) and Basel / Zurich, with eventually further connections with Germany and Austria.
 The main route goes through the 57 kilometre-long Gotthard Base Tunnel.
 As a consequence, the Giruno is also referred to as the "Gotthard train".

 The 11-car units operate with a top speed of 250 km/h and can accommodate up to 403 passengers (117 in first class, 286 in second class).
 Two train sets can be coupled together to accommodate over 800 passengers.

 Names

 Stadler originally named the train the EC250.
 This was changed in 2017 to SMILE, short for Schneller Mehrsystemfähiger Innovativer Leichter Expresszug (English: “speedy multi-system innovative lightweight express train”).
-The SBB have named the train Giruno (Romansh: "Buzzard").
+The SBB have named the train Giruno (from Girun, Romansh for "buzzard", "bearded vulture" or "kestrel").

+Each of the 31 trainsets is numbered and named.
+Twenty-six are named after the cantons of Switzerland, but the numbering deviates from that of the "Gotthard locomotives".
+Two are named after the Italian regions of Liguria and Lombardy, one is named after the commune of Monteceneri (because of the Ceneri Base Tunnel), one after the Saint-Gotthard Massif and one after the Simplon Pass.
+The names are indicated at both ends of the train and inside the dining car.